Bringing the informal seed system into focus

 Reaching scale through PVS and crowdsourcing

-Both PVS and crowdsourcing are key activities within ISSD’s informal seed systems component.
+Both PVS and crowdsourcing are key activities within ISSD’s informal seed system component.
 To support this work, training of trainers (ToTs) was organized for more than 125 experts of partner organizations and development agents, as well as enumerators hired to collect data on farmers’ varietal preferences.
 In turn, these partners are training many more local farmers.

 This approach offers opportunities to reach a large scale.
 Early generation seed (EGS) of over 140 different varieties of barley; finger millet; sorghum; teff; wheat; chick-pea; common bean; faba bean and field pea, was distributed to 6,000 farmers for on-farm PVS trials.